Premillennialism: Justin Martyr and Irenaeus

-Justin Martyr in the 2nd century was one of the first Christian writers to clearly describe himself as continuing in the “Jewish” belief of a temporary messianic kingdom prior to the eternal state, although the notion of Millennium in his Dialogue with Trypho seem to differ from that of the Apology.
-According to Johannes Quasten, “In his eschatological ideas Justin shares the views of the Chiliasts concerning the millennium.”
-He maintains a premillennial distinction, namely that there would be two resurrections, one of believers before Jesus' reign and then a general resurrection afterwards.
-Justin wrote in chapter 80 of his work Dialogue with Trypho, “I and others who are right-minded Christians on all points are assured that there will be a resurrection of the dead, and a thousand years in Jerusalem, which will then be built...
-For Isaiah spoke in that manner concerning this period of a thousand years.”
-Though he conceded earlier in the same chapter that his view was not universal by saying that he “and many who belong to the pure and pious faith, and are true Christians, think otherwise.”
+Justin Martyr in the 2nd century was one of the first Christian writers to clearly describe himself as continuing in the "Jewish" belief of a temporary messianic kingdom prior to the eternal state, although the notion of Millennium in his Dialogue with Trypho seem to differ from that of the Apology.
+According to Johannes Quasten, "In his eschatological ideas Justin shares the views of the Chiliasts concerning the millennium."
+He maintains a premillennial distinction, namely that there would be two resurrections, one of believers before Jesus's reign and then a general resurrection afterwards.
+Justin wrote in chapter 80 of his work Dialogue with Trypho, "I and others who are right-minded Christians on all points are assured that there will be a resurrection of the dead, and a thousand years in Jerusalem, which will then be built...
+For Isaiah spoke in that manner concerning this period of a thousand years."
+Though he conceded earlier in the same chapter that his view was not universal by saying that he "and many who belong to the pure and pious faith, and are true Christians, think otherwise."

 Irenaeus, the late 2nd century bishop of Lyon, was an outspoken premillennialist.
 He is best known for his voluminous tome written against the 2nd century Gnostic threat, commonly called Against Heresies.
 In the fifth book of Against Heresies, Irenaeus concentrates primarily on eschatology.
-In one passage he defends premillennialism by arguing that a future earthly kingdom is necessary because of God's promise to Abraham, he wrote “The promise remains steadfast...
+In one passage he defends premillennialism by arguing that a future earthly kingdom is necessary because of God's promise to Abraham, he wrote "The promise remains steadfast...
 God promised him the inheritance of the land.
 Yet, Abraham did not receive it during all the time of his journey there.
-Accordingly, it must be that Abraham, together with his seed (that is, those who fear God and believe in Him), will receive it at the resurrection of the just.”
-In another place Irenaeus also explained that the blessing to Jacob “belongs unquestionably to the times of the kingdom when the righteous will bear rule, after their rising from the dead.
+Accordingly, it must be that Abraham, together with his seed (that is, those who fear God and believe in Him), will receive it at the resurrection of the just."
+In another place Irenaeus also explained that the blessing to Jacob "belongs unquestionably to the times of the kingdom when the righteous will bear rule, after their rising from the dead.
 It is also the time when the creation will bear fruit with an abundance of all kinds of food, having been renovated and set free...
 And all of the animals will feed on the vegetation of the earth... and they will be in perfect submission to man.
-And these things are borne witness to in the fourth book of the writings of Papias, the hearer of John, and a companion of Polycarp.”
+And these things are borne witness to in the fourth book of the writings of Papias, the hearer of John, and a companion of Polycarp."
 (5.33.3) Apparently Irenaeus also held to the sexta-/septamillennial scheme writing that the end of human history will occur after the 6,000th year.
 (5.28.3).